FILE №0054 Clinic reviews

 Category 1: Clinical governance and practitioner registration

 The regulatory framework.
 The Thai Dental Council requires mandatory registration for dental practitioners.
 FindDentist at dentalcouncil.or.th/FindDentist requires Thai-script name entry.
 This applies uniformly across all Bangkok hospitals reviewed here.
+The framework is in place and enforceable; individual verification at Srinakarin is a patient step, not a structural gap.

 The BDMS corporate structure.
 BDMS is SET-listed under BGH.
 The full corporate governance analysis is in the Samitivej Sukhumvit and Bangkok Hospital reviews.
 It applies equally here.
+The parent-company accountability baseline is real.

 Category 2: Procedure-specific competence evidence